About Malta

 But there is more!
 The megalithic temples of Malta, dating back to 3600 BC, are considered to be the oldest free-standing buildings in the world.
 The Maltese language is a unique blend of Italian and Arabic, while English is also widely spoken.
 During World War II, Malta was heavily bombarded by the Italian and German air forces due to its strategic location.

-With its Mediterranean lifestyle, the Maltese are known for their approach to life, which is to enjoy and celebrate it as much as possible.
-The nightlife on the islands is always buzzing, with scores of clubs, wine bars, and first-rate restaurants to try.
-The Islands also have a lively calendar of cultural events, such as the Summer Malta Arts Festival, the Valletta Baroque Festival, the Opera Festival, the Choir Festival, and the International Jazz Festival held in July.
-Malta offers a small island that caters to all interests, making it an attractive destination for a holiday in Malta.
+With its Mediterranean lifestyle, the Maltese are known for embracing life to the fullest.
+Among the top activities in Malta is enjoying the vibrant nightlife, with numerous clubs, wine bars, and first-rate restaurants to explore.
+The Islands also boast a lively calendar of cultural events, including the Summer Malta Arts Festival, the Valletta Baroque Festival, the Opera Festival, the Choir Festival, and the International Jazz Festival held in July.
+Malta is a small island offering top activities for all interests, making it an attractive destination for your holiday.

 Weather and Climate